ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 ### Generate the source code of the client

-In the terminal, from inside the same `grpc` directory, execute the command below to generate the source code related to the client definition.
+In the terminal, from inside the same `grpc_sample` directory, execute the command below to generate the source code related to the client definition.

 ```bash
 $ bal grpc --mode client --input helloworld.proto --output greeter_client/